You are currently viewing an archived version of the Ferris catalog.

-- Minimum GPA of 3.0 on a 4.00 scale in a bachelor degree from an accredited college or university.
+- Minimum GPA of 3.0 on a 4.00 scale in a bachelor's degree from an accredited college or university.

-- Graduate Record Exam (GRE) or equivalent taken within last 3 years (may be waived if applicant has a professional or academic degree in a relevant area).
+- Graduate Record Exam (GRE) or equivalent taken within last 3 years (may be waived if applicant has an undergraduate GPA greater than 3.5, a health-related certification, or a professional degree in a relevant area).

 - International applicants must submit a minimum paper or computer TOEFL score – Paper: 550; Computer: 213; TWE: 4 or TSE: 250.